What is Acupuncture?

 HOW MUCH DOES ACUPUNCTURE COST?

-- Each patient has unique concerns.
+- Each practice member has unique concerns.
 The cost of treatment depends on the types of therapy needed and the length of therapy needed.
 At Integrative Chiropractic, sessions start at $75 per session with add-on services such as chiropractic adjustments, cupping, and muscle activation therapy.
 Your ability to pay should not be a factor if you need to be treated.
 Payment plans are always an option!

 WHAT FORMS OF PAYMENT DO YOU ACCEPT?

 - Our office is set up for direct pay only (cash, check, credit/debit, HSA/FSA cards).

 What conditions or ailments is acupuncture used to treat?

 Acupuncture is recognized by the National Institutes of Health (NIH) and the World Health Organization (WHO) to be effective in the treatment of a wide variety of medical problems.
 The following are some of the more common conditions treatable by Chinese Medicine and Acupuncture, as outlined by the WHO.

 Upper Respiratory Tract: Acute sinusitis, acute rhinitis, common cold, acute tonsillitis

 Respiratory System: Acute bronchitis, bronchial asthma (most effective in children and in individuals without complicating diseases)